Mapúa University: Subsidiaries and affiliated schools

-The Malayan Education System Inc., operating under the name Mapúa University, owns and operates the Malayan Colleges Laguna in Cabuyao, the Mapúa Malayan Colleges Mindanao in Davao City, and the Malayan High School of Science in Paco, Manila.as its subsidiaries.
+The Malayan Education System Inc., operating under the name Mapúa University, owns and operates the Mapúa Malayan Colleges Laguna in Cabuyao (who in turn operates the Mapúa Malayan Digital College or MMDC), the Mapúa Malayan Colleges Mindanao in Davao City, and the Malayan High School of Science in Paco, Manila as its subsidiaries.
 The university's parent company, iPeople Inc. (IPO) merged with AC Education, the education arm of Ayala Corporation in 2019, acquiring its subsidiaries: University of Nueva Caceres, National Teachers College, and APEC Schools.
 All schools have a combined student population of over 60,000.

 Academics

 Mapúa offers 40 undergraduate programs, 33 postgraduate programs, and 9 doctorate degree programs across its two campuses.
-The university operates on a quarter system called the "Quarterm", shifting from a semestral system in 2002.
-This academic system was intended to allow students to graduate faster (e.g., the original 5-year engineering programs could be taken in four years) and to focus on less, interrelated course subjects in an 11-week term.
-In 2006, the university shifted its educational system to an outcome-based system in 2006.
+In 2006, the university shifted its educational system to an outcome-based system.
 According to Mapúa president Reynaldo Vea, this was done to address structural unemployment in the Philippines.
 In 2020, the university launched the Mapúa Ubiquitous Online Experience (Mapúa ÚOx), offering fully online asynchronous graduate and undergraduate programs.

+School calendar system

+The university operated on a quarter system called the "Quarterm", shifting from a semestral system in 2002.
+This academic system was intended to allow students to graduate faster (e.g., the original 5-year engineering programs could be taken in four years) and to focus on less, interrelated course subjects in an 11-week term.

+Starting Academic Year 2024-2025, Mapúa shifted from its former four-terms-per-year system (Quarterm) to three-terms-per-year system (Trimester).

+After just two years of implementation, Mapúa will shift back to its Quarterm system from the Trimester system, starting Academic Year 2026-2027.
+This shift is in compliance with the recent DOLE ruling, which directs the university to return to its previous compensation structure and pay schedule for faculty and staff (From Mapua Radio Cardinal).